Fungible123/Email-Template/README.md

 #### MJML
  - Not much flexibility in terms of styling the template
  - Language is pretty straightforward to use
+ - Images doesn't seem to be displaying properly in the HTML output when published in Github pages
+ - Will need to create another email template this time using Foundation Emails

 ### Resources/Credits: